James-Gryphon/Launch-Menu/README.md

 ### How do I install it?
 The way I’ve done it is to extract the files into a new folder, and in the terminal, enter “make && sudo make install”, to install the applet to the root system.
 Then you can restart the panel (perhaps with xfce4-panel -r), and it should come up in “Add New Items”.

 Afterwards, for optimal usability, you need to add some applications, documents or folders to the Launch Menu Items folder (which is stored in ~/.config).
-LaunchMenu will recognize most things you’re likely to put into it, including AppImages, binaries, .desktop files, documents, folders, and symlinks.
+Launch Menu will recognize most things you’re likely to put into it, including AppImages, binaries, .desktop files, documents, folders, and symlinks.
 I recommend using links for as many things as possible.

 Application .desktop files can be found in /usr/share/applications.
-With Thunar this is a relatively simple process (you can create a link by using ‘send to desktop’, and then move the new link into the Launch folder), but Caja makes itdifficult to create links to restricted folders.
+With Thunar this is a relatively simple process (you can create a link by using ‘send to desktop’, and then move the new link into the Launch folder), but Caja makes it difficult to create links to restricted folders.

 Personally, I used Caja Actions to create a new command, “Make Link on Desktop”, with the following params: